Publish with Us

 Volume 2

-Progressive familial intrahepatic cholestasis (PFIC) is a rare group of genetic disorders that typically present in infants and children, often progressing to end-stage liver disease.
-Using whole genome sequencing (WGS) for diagnosis, we aimed to assess phenotypic features and outcomes, in Pakistani children with different types of PFIC.
-The study included 116 pediatric participants with five PFIC types: PFIC1, ATP8B1..
+Progressive familial intrahepatic cholestasis (PFIC) is a rare group of genetic disorders that typically presents in infants and children, often progressing to end-stage liver disease.
+We used whole genome sequencing (WGS) for diagnosis to assess phenotypic features and outcomes in Pakistani children with different types of PFIC.
+The study included 116 pediatric participants with five PFIC types: PFIC1, ATP8B1 gene..